1. Select a discrete app icon.

 A goal of the FCEP is to share these lessons and best practices with courts and communities across the country.
 To help accomplish that, a website of best practices to roll out throughout the country is being created, and will go live sometime in 2017.
 “Lessons learned and best practices will be designed to be adjusted and adapted to whatever county you work within,” says Hirsch.

-Eryn Jane Branch, program director with the National Council of Juvenile and Family Court Judges, who oversees the FCEP, says, she believes many court systems nationwide will adopt elements of the project’s work quickly.
+Branch says she believes many court systems nationwide will adopt elements of the project’s work quickly.

 “More substantial efforts to replicate the project and do system-wide reflection and improvement is a large undertaking, but we're hopeful that other courts will be interested … [in having] an equitable, safe, and healing response to victims of domestic violence and their children.”